Privacy Policy

 To exercise the right to object, the data subject may contact any employee of Carrotees UG (haftungsbeschränkt) or another employee directly.
 Furthermore, in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, the data subject is free to exercise their right to object by automated means using technical specifications.

-• i) Right to revoke a data protection consent Any of the processing of personal data affected has the right to granted by the European Directives and Regulators the right to one’s consent to the processing of personal data at any time to revoke.
-If the data subject wishes to exercise their right to revoke a consent asserted by, she can contact at any time an employee of the for the processing responsible at.
+• i) Right to withdraw consent under data protection law: Every person affected by the processing of personal data has the right, granted by European directives and regulations, to withdraw their consent to the processing of personal data at any time.
+If a person wishes to exercise their right to withdraw consent, they can contact an employee of the party responsible for the processing at any time.

 12. Data protection provisions regarding the use of Facebook